Richard Ansdell: Works

-Ansdell's best known works include Stag at Bay (1846), The Combat (1847), and Battle of the Standard (1848) – depicting the capture of the French flag at Waterloo by Sergeant Ewart of the Scots Greys.
+Ansdell's best known works include Stag at Bay (1846), The Combat (1847), and The Fight for the Standard (1848) – depicting the capture of the French flag at Waterloo by Sergeant Ewart of the Scots Greys.

 Ansdell's subject matter was compared to that of Edwin Landseer, though critical opinion was that, though popular, his works lacked the latter's emotional impact.
 His reputation was as a hardworking but occasionally over-proud artist; for instance, he received no royal commissions after refusing to paint Queen Victoria's dogs unless they were brought to his studio.

 Many of his works are under the guardianship of Fylde Borough Council, having been donated to the former Lytham St Annes Corporation in the 1930s.
 A selection of these paintings is periodically exhibited at the Fylde Gallery above Booths supermarket in Lytham where The Herd Lassie is on long-term loan.
 There are further Ansdell paintings hanging in non-public rooms at Fylde Borough Council Town Hall that can be viewed by prior arrangement or on heritage open days in September.

 In October 2017 a large painting by Ansdell of a Friesian cow was featured on BBC One's Antiques Roadshow and was valued, by art expert Rupert Maas, as being worth between 15,000 and £20,000.

 The largest public collections of Ansdell's paintings in Britain are in Liverpool's Walker Art Gallery, the Lytham St Annes Art Collection, and Preston's Harris Museum.